3-Round-Stones/callimachus/README.txt

 Please consider joining the mailing lists and participating in the online community so we can serve you better.

-Version-specific information is contained in the file RELEASENOTES.txt.
-There are no release notes for the first release.

 This software is licensed as defined in the accompanying files LICENSE.txt and LEGAL.txt.
 These files may be found in the installation directory.